youyanggu/covid19_projections/about.md

 ## Limitations

 We want to be as clear as possible regarding what our model can and cannot do.
 While we try our best to make accurate projections, no model is perfect.
-The future is not set in stone: a single policy change or a small change in the assumptions can cause a large impact in how the epidemic progresses.

-### Confidence Interval

-That's why in addition to our most likely estimate, we also provide a 95% confidence interval to reflect this uncertainty.
-For example, if we predict 150,760 deaths with a range of 88-294k, it means that we are 95% confident that the true deaths will be between 88-294k.
-Note that these confidence intervals are generated given that our above assumptions hold true.
-There are many real-world variables that can cause our assumptions to be inaccurate and affect the true outcome.
-We will try our best to address any inaccurate assumptions as time goes on.

-In addition to the 95% confidence interval, we present the mean estimate.
-This value is usually higher than the median/most likely estimate because it is accounting for a longer tail on the higher end of the estimates.
-So for example, if our mean estimate for September 2020 US deaths is 180k, our median/most likely estimate may be 170k.
-This is because the upper bound of the deaths is technically unbounded, while the lower bound is bounded by the current death total.
-This causes a skew in the distribution of death projections, leading to a mean estimate that is higher than the median estimate.

-We want to caution against focusing on one particular number as the outcome of this model.
-We are in fact projecting a range which includes a most likely outcome.
-If the true results fall within the range, that is within the expected outcome of this model.
-When citing our projections, we highly recommend including our range when referencing our projections (i.e. 21,342 (15-34k) deaths).
+Here we present some of the known limitations of our model.

 ### Data Accuracy

 A model is only as good as the data we feed it.
 If the data is not accurate, then it would be difficult to make accurate projections downstream.

-#### Confirmed vs Probable Deaths
+### Confirmed vs Probable Deaths

 Some countries report probable deaths while others only report laboratory-confirmed deaths.
 This difference explains why countries with comprehensive reporting like Belgium have the [highest death rates](https://www.npr.org/sections/coronavirus-live-updates/2020/04/22/841005901/why-belgiums-death-rate-is-so-high-it-counts-lots-of-suspected-covid-19-cases).